ShukranJ/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ∘

-Symmetry:
+Symmetry: Launching at
 𝜃
 θ and
+(
 90
 ∘
 −
 𝜃
-90
+)
+(90
 ∘
- −θ yield the same range
+ −θ) results in the same range.

-Quadratic dependence:
-𝑅
+Dependence on Initial Velocity: The range scales with the square of the initial speed ( 𝑅
 ∝
 𝑣